 Rhinoplasty is usually not covered by insurance unless the procedure is performed for medical reasons, e.g. birth defect, or accident.
 Therefore, you should consult the surgeon’s office about payment plans or seek out a finance company that specializes in medical loans.
 If your insurer says that it is covered, be sure to get pre-authorization from them before the operation.

-However, a possible risk you will need to consider and accept before having cosmetic nose surgery is revision rhinoplasty.
+However, a possible risk you will need to consider and accept before having cosmetic nose surgery is the need for revision rhinoplasty.
 First, because nose surgery is a difficult procedure and secondly, following the surgery your nose can change in ways which cannot be predicted beforehand.
 It is recommended to wait at least one year if revision rhinoplasty is needed.

 A splint is applied to the top of the nose to keep it in place while healing and gauze packing is inserted for a couple of days to protect the septum from moving and minimizing bleeding.
 The splint is usually removed within a week.